MichelleRahman21/capstone-backend-michelle/README.md

 **Visitors to the client web application should be able to see all the books** **without being logged in.**

-We will need to write a controller action and a test script.
+We will need to write a route handler and a test script.

 Expected response: